-During the past year we have taken hundreds of water samples in order to determine the presence of any radioactive, biological, inorganic, volatile organic or synthetic organic or synthetic organic the contaminants.
+During the past year we have taken hundreds of water samples in order to determine the presence of any radioactive, biological, inorganic, volatile organic or synthetic organic contaminants.
 The table below shows only those contaminants that were detected in the water.
 The state requires us to monitor for certain substances less than once per year because the concentrations of these substances do not change frequently.
 In these cases, the most recent sample data are included, along with the year in which the sample was taken.

-We participated in the 3rd stage of the EPA's Unregulated Contaminant Monitoring Regulation (UCMR3) program by performing additional tests on our drinking water.
-UCMR3 benefits the environment and public health by providing the EPA with data on the occurrence of contaminants suspected to be in drinking water, in order to determine if EPA needs to introduce new regulatory standards to improve drinking water quality.
-At the time of printing this report, the UCMR3 sampling results were not available.
-Any detected UCMR3 contaminants will be shown in next year's report.
+We participated in the 3rd stage of the EPA's Unregulated Contaminant Monitoring Rule (UCMR3) program by performing additional tests on our drinking water.
+UCMR3 benefits the environment and public health by providing the EPA with data on the occurrence of contaminants suspected to be in drinking water, in order to determine if the EPA needs to introduce new regulatory standards to improve drinking water quality.
+Contact us for more information on this program.

-Monthly testing found no total coliform bacteria or fecal coliform bacteria.
+NOTE: Monthly testing found no total coliform bacteria or fecal coliform bacteria.